 Single mother gifted with new home for Christmas

-After experiencing what she described as a difficult year in 2022, during which she battled stage-two cervical cancer while living in less-than-ideal conditions, Sidonie Eldemire has received the gift of a brand-new house for Christmas.
+After experiencing what she described as a difficult year in 2022, during which she battled stag- two cervical cancer while living in less-than-ideal conditions, Sidonie Eldemire has received the gift of a brand-new house for Christmas.

-The house, which Eldemire will share with her 14-year-old son, Rohan Clarke, was handed over during a ceremony on December 14.
+The house, which Eldemire will share with her 14-year-old son, Rohan Clarke, who attends Haile Selassie High School in Kingston, was handed over during a ceremony on Wednesday (December 14).

 Arc Properties is the first private-sector company making a contribution of this nature under the programme.

-The handover exercise was led by Prime Minister Andrew Holness, who is member of parliament for the constituency.
+The handover exercise was led by Prime Minister, Holness, who is member of parliament for the constituency.

-After being presented with the keys, an emotional Eldemire expressed gratitude for the kind gesture extended to her.
+After being presented with the keys, Eldemire expressed gratitude for the kind gesture extended to her.

 “I really appreciate this.
 It’s been a very rough year.
 But, as the songwriter says, ‘when God says yes, no man can say no’.
 I appreciate this so much and I will maintain [the house] with my community, [because] they have my back to help push me,” she declared.

-The 37-year-old mother said that after being diagnosed with cancer approximately three years ago, she had to quit her job as a babysitter.
+The 37-year-old mother told JIS News that after being diagnosed with cancer approximately three years ago, she had to quit her job as a babysitter.

 Eldemire said she, thereafter, proceeded to do chemotherapy, which caused rapid weight loss and affected her ability to walk, talk and eat.